 Product packaging design is the process of conceptualizing and giving form to the exterior part of a product.
 It has four main functions: product security, visual appeal, product and brand information, and differentiation.

 Now, let’s cover the four primary aspects of quality product packaging design.

 Product packaging should first keep the product clean, intact, and dry during shipment, storage, and display.
 Its material and construction should be durable and tamper-free as much as possible.

 The best packaging design aims to lower or eliminate damage costs—as well as risks to user safety—that come with transportation, drops, or even theft.
-It also aims to find a perfect balance between child-resistant containers and accessible packaging for aging customers.
+Creative box designs also aim to find a perfect balance between child-resistant containers and accessible packaging for aging customers.